alfaruqi3/rootme/README.md

 # Root-Me Walkthroughs

-This repository contains my personal write-ups and walkthroughs for challenges from Root-Me.
+This repository contains my personal write-ups and walkthroughs for challenges from Root-Me.org Walkthroughs and write-ups for Root-Me CTF challenges, including solutions, methodologies, and learning notes.

 ## Objectives
 - Document challenge-solving methodologies